webmeshproj/webmesh-cni/README.md

 # webmesh-cni

-This will be a CNI plugin for Kubernetes that allows you to connect pods to a Webmesh network.
+This is a CNI plugin for Kubernetes that allows you to connect pods to a Webmesh network.
+You may then optionally expose the nodes running the CNI plugin to remote users or networks.

+**This is a work in progress, but close to being complete.**